yfrund/mt-exercise-4/README.md

     ./scripts/train.sh

 The training process can be interrupted at any time, and the best checkpoint will always be saved.
 It is also possible to continue training from there later on.

+Visualize validation perplexity - create a table and a line chart:

+    visualize_ppl.py